pvoisin/node-http-intercept/README.md

 # Usage

-Approach is pretty simple: just call the `intercept` method on some request or response and register for its "`interception`" event (or just pass your callback when calling `intercept`).
+Approach is pretty simple: just call the `intercept` method on either request or response and register for the "`interception`" event (or just pass your callback when calling `intercept`).
 When it is triggered you'll get the intercepted data.
 At that point you could do whatever you want with it, then normal flow of things will resume...

-## Modifying request's data:
+## Modifying Request Data
 Let's say you want to change incoming data:

 ```